Instagram

 Canal boat holidays on the Trent & Mersey Canal

-Stunning views over the Cheshire Plain, mighty canal structures, the charming Potteries and mile-upon-mile of peaceful countryside.
+Experience stunning views, mighty canal structures, the charming Potteries and mile-upon-mile of peaceful countryside

 The 90-mile long Trent & Mersey Canal, begins close to the River Mersey near Runcorn and finishes at its junction with the River Trent in Derbyshire.